 Add a Module Counter and other Return Values…

 It is easy to display the number of VBA modules queried.
-Simply add a counter for each time the loop runs and increment the variable.
+Add a counter for each time the loop runs and increment the variable.
 In the following example, I added a message box to pop up and show the module count.
-Originally this was a check on the number of modules that were actually counted to ensure that all of the code was considered.
+Originally this was a check on the number of modules that were counted to ensure that all of the code was considered.

 - The total lines of VBA code